tchild1/startup/README.md

 I learned how to use LiveServer to view my HTML as I edited it :) That was really nice.

 Finally, I realized that I had an error in the deployment script filepath that didn't allow me to deploy my changes to the site.
 I was able ti fix this and resolve the error.

+As I have applied CSS to my Startup application and my Simon application, I have learned so much about how CSS works.
+- Very importantly, I became familiar with how one bit of CSS can overwrite another.
+That is important if you want to overwrite a piece, you have to be aware of where you are putting it
+- I also have become very comfortable with media queries.
+These are very important so that my web page can be displayed on both desktop and mobile.
+- As I have been practicing more with CSS, I have also become much better at debugging issues.
+If something isn't displaying as I had been expecting, I am now very comfortable using the chrome debugger to see where the issue might be.